David Lloyd George (17 January 1863 – 26 March 1945)

 David Lloyd George was born in Manchester, to a modest Welsh farming family in 1863.
 He was ethnically Welsh and considered Welsh to be his first language.
 At an early age, his family returned to Wales and his father took up farming in his native Pembrokeshire.
-However, his father died from pneumonia when he was still young, and thereafter his uncle played a crucial role in encouraging David to take up law and Politics.
+However, his father died of pneumonia when he was still young, and thereafter his uncle played a crucial role in encouraging David to take up law and Politics.

 Influenced by his childhood poverty and family atmosphere of Liberal politics, David Lloyd George was attracted to joining the Liberal Party, though he briefly flirted with the Welsh independence party.

-In 13 April 1890, he narrowly won a by-election in Caernarfon Boroughs to become the House of Commons youngest MP.
+On 13 April 1890, he narrowly won a by-election in Caernarfon Boroughs to become the House of Commons youngest MP.
 As MP, he was interested in the disestablishment of the Church of England, temperance reform and Welsh Home rule.
 He wrote frequently for liberal publications such as the Manchester Guardian and maintained his law practice to provide an income.

 Opposition to the Second Boer War

-Lloyd George gained a national reputation for opposing the governments intervention in the Second Boer War.
-He argued the government claims to be extending suffrage for the Boers was misleading (when the UK itself didn’t have universal suffrage).
+Lloyd George gained a national reputation for opposing the government’s intervention in the Second Boer War.
+He argued the government claims to be extending suffrage to the Boers was misleading (when the UK itself didn’t have universal suffrage).
 He claimed the motives for the war were profiteering and financial.
 He particularly attacked Prime Minister Chamberlain.
 This issue split the Liberal party between an Imperial wing (e.g. Asquith) and a non-Imperial wing.

 His growing reputation led to Campbell-Bannerman offering Lloyd George a Cabinet position as President of Board of Trade.
 He was influential in encouraging the recognition of Trades unions and helped to avert a rail strike through his meditation.